1. What is the average salary of a Clinic Manager I?

 5. What are the responsibilities of Clinic Manager I?

-Clinic Manager I administers the daily operations of a medical clinic staffed by 25 physicians or less.
+Administers the daily operations of a medical clinic staffed by 25 physicians or less.
 Prepares and monitors budgets, purchases equipment and supplies, oversees maintenance of the facility.
-Being a Clinic Manager I is responsible for hiring and training office and nursing support staff.
+Responsible for hiring and training office and nursing support staff.
 Establishes and oversees billing practices.
-Additionally, Clinic Manager I may be responsible for contracts or negotiations with insurance providers.
+May be responsible for contracts or negotiations with insurance providers.
 This is an administrative non-physician role.
 Typically requires a bachelor's degree or equivalent.
 Typically reports to a director.
-The Clinic Manager I supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
+Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
 Contributes to the development of processes and procedures.
-To be a Clinic Manager I typically requires 3 years experience in the related area as an individual contributor.
+Typically requires 3 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area under supervision.

 6. What are the skills of Clinic Manager I